- About this Blog

 3. Start the process

-GitBash should then think about it for a second and give you an initialization message and label this folder the “master”.
+GitBash should then think about it for a second and give you an initialization message and label this folder the “main”.

 4. Add files to your Staging Area